ghashy/redis-in-action/doc/src/fake-web-retailer.md

 ### Recently used tokens

-Stores timestamp when the token was last used to perform requests, body example:
+Stores timestamp when the token was last used to perform requests.

 ```json
 "{unix_timestamp}"  & "{uuid_session_token}"